-Lawn insects: Continually monitoring your lawn is important, look for any signs of damage form insects.
-In the fall armyworms, mole crickets, cinch bugs and sod webworms can still be active.
+Lawn insects: Continually monitoring your lawn is important, look for any signs of damage from insects.
+In the fall armyworms, mole crickets, cinch bugs, and sod webworms can still be active.

 Vegetable garden: If you haven’t finished by august you can prepare the vegetable garden by using transplants from the local garden center.
 Transplants can get you started fast however seeds offer more varieties to choose from